 Welcome to the Houseboat Capital of the World!
 Lake Cumberland in Kentucky maintains this claim with the largest fleet of rental houseboats in the United States.
 Initially created as a reservoir to provide flood control and hydroelectric power, Lake Cumberland has become a renowned vacation destination.

-Lake Cumberland offers over one-thousand miles of shoreline, bordering over sixty-five thousand acres of water.
+Lake Cumberland offers over one-thousand miles of shoreline, bordering over 65,000 acres of water.
 The reservoir was impounded from the Cumberland River with the creation of the Wolf Creek Dam in 1952.
 The lake is a tremendous boost to the economy in the local area due to its tourist-friendly amenities.

 There is much to see and do near this Kentucky lake!
 Over 1,500 houseboats call Lake Cumberland home, and the waterside eateries, resorts, and record-taking fish keep visitors coming back year after year.
 One relaxing vacation on the Kentucky lake will make the Kentucky motto “Unbridled Spirit” your new daily mantra.

 What to Do Near Lake Cumberland

 The incomparable scenery surrounding Lake Cumberland offers the perfect background to the many local attractions that will capture your attention.
 The towns of Jamestown and Russell Springs offer unique shopping opportunities, including fabulous lake art, antiques, and specialty shops.
 No matter where you shop, you will find the perfect Kentucky lake art souvenir!